Saturday 13 July 1940

 RAF Squadron No. 302 officially formed.
 It is composed of 13 Polish airmen flying Hurricane fighters - of much higher quality than anything they had available in defending their own country.

 |P/O William Tower-Perkins joins RAF No 238 Squadron Middle Wallop on 13 July 1940.|

-German raider Widder, 200 miles northeast of Antigua, sinks 5228 ton British freighter King John in the middle of the North Atlantic.
-The raider rescues five crew and makes them POWs, and also takes aboard 21 survivors of the Panamanian ship Santa Margarita which was sunk by U-29 on 2 July.
+German raider Widder, 200 miles northeast of Antigua, sinks 5228-ton British freighter King John in the middle of the North Atlantic.
+The raider rescues five crewmen and makes them POWs, and also takes aboard 21 survivors of the Panamanian ship Santa Margarita which was sunk by U-29 on 2 July.
 The Widder is overloaded with prisoners, so some 100 are given lifeboats and allowed to row to nearby islands.